noahpking/foot-fatigue-index/README.md

 ### Tech Used: R, dplyr, ggplot 2

-I built a model entirely in RStudio, simulating 1,000 synethethic workers profiles with varied job roles (nurses, construction workers, warehouse workers, resturaunt staff, retail workers, and bus drivers) This model was designed to reflect real-world factors that include:
+I built a model entirely in RStudio, simulating 1,000 synthetic workers profiles with varied job roles (nurses, construction workers, warehouse workers, restaurant staff, retail workers, and bus drivers) This model was designed to reflect real-world factors that include:

-- Average hours on feet based on the person's jon
+- Average hours on feet based on the person's job
 - Typical footwear worn by each worker
 - Standing to walking ratio
 - Age and weight-based fatigue adjustments

 The model was built in a nonlinear formula using a weighted blend of all inputs listed above.
-The weight of each input was based on publicily available ergonomic and occupational health research, which are cited at the end of this file.
+The weight of each input was based on publicly available ergonomic and occupational health research, which are cited at the end of this file.

 ## Optimizations

 - Restricted random values to stay within realistic ranges (2 - 12 hours on feet)
-- Assigned realistic shoe types per job to avoid unrealstic worker profiles in the synthetic dataset (e.g., nurses in boots, construction workers in sneakers)
+- Assigned realistic shoe types per job to avoid unrealistic worker profiles in the synthetic dataset (e.g., nurses in boots, construction workers in sneakers)

 ## Findings